First published in 2013 — fully revised and updated in 2018.

 Young Khmer go out to places like Jet’s Container Night Market, an assemblage of hip neon-lit bars and restaurants built inside stacked cargo containers.
 Tourists instead favor the so-called Russian Market, a great place to get some cheap street food or to buy souvenirs.

-Genocide may not be your favorite topic if you’re here on holiday.
-Still, I think the two museums in Phnom Penh memorializing the Khmer Rouge atrocities are absolute must-visits.
+Genocide may not be your favourite topic if you’re here on holiday.
+Still, I think the two museums in Phnom Penh memorializing the Khmer Rouge atrocities are must-visits, as they will help you better understand the traumatic history of Cambodia.

 The Tuol Sleng Genocide Museum S-21 is a former school that was turned into a brutal prison during the Pol Pot regime.
 At the Killing Fields, people were systematically murdered in the most horrific ways.
 Both museums are intense and probably not for children.
 The self-guided audio tour at the Killing Fields can be particularly dark and viscerally upsetting.
 While difficult to digest, these museums are also extraordinarily eye-opening, educational, and essential for anyone visiting Cambodia.